top of page

 Environmental Impacts

 Feral cattle in Hawaiʻi cause significant environmental damage by roaming unmanaged through forests, wetlands, and upland areas.
 Their heavy weight compacts soil, reducing water absorption and plant growth, while their movement through riparian zones tramples streambanks and increases nutrient runoff, harming streams and coastal reefs through sedimentation and algal blooms.
-Unlike domesticated cattle in controlled pastures, feral cattle graze continuously, suppressing native plant regeneration and favoring invasive grasses that increase wildfire risk.
+Unlike domesticated cattle in controlled pastures, feral cattle grazing suppresses native plant regeneration and promotes the spread of non-native plant species.

 • Facebook